ietf-tools/.github/CONTRIBUTING.md

 Projects use the **Git Feature Workflow** model.

 It consists of a **Main** branch which reflects the latest development state.
-New features / bug fixes are added to this branch until a new release is created, which creates a snapshot of the current branch state and perform deployment tasks.
+New features / bug fixes are added to this branch until a new release is created, which creates a snapshot of the current branch state and performs deployment tasks.

 A typical development workflow: